This post may contain affiliate links. Please read our disclosure policy.

 vegetarian chili ingredients on a kitchen counter.

-If you have any ingredients leftover from this small batch chili recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch vegetarian chili recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-How To Make Vegetarian Chili
+How To Make Vegetarian Chili For One

 onions, red bell peppers, and garlic simmering in a skillet.